ramesh8v/seqKnife/README.md

 # seqKnife
-Swiss knife of DNA sequences
+A Swiss army knife of DNA sequences